Want to know the Oculus Rift microphone location? Wondering where exactly is it?

 Although the microphone is really good, there are some situations where you want to mute the microphone.

-I don’t know why they don’t have a button for that or at least some kind of a hotkey combination.
-For example, some headphones turn off the recorder as soon as you take the headset off, so adding that kind of feature would be extremely useful for VR.
+I don’t know why we don’t have a button for that or at least some kind of a hotkey combination by default.

 If we were to go full foil hat mode, we could even say that Facebook deliberately pressured Oculus not to include an easy on/off button.
 However, Vive has that exact same issue, so I wouldn’t be too quick to jump to conclusions.